valsteen/sort_by_derive/README.md

 - `SortBy` derives the traits `Ord`, `PartialOrd`, `Eq`, `PartialEq` and `Hash` on structs that can't automatically derive those traits because they contain unorderable fields such as `f32`.
 - On enums and structs, `SortBy` can also implement a `Ord` trait that calls arbitrary methods - this is particularly useful in combination with enum variant accessor methods derived by `EnumAccessor` an `EnumSequence`
 - `EnumAccessor` derives accessor methods to common fields in variants - so you don't need to write yourself `match` statements to access a field with the same name and type on different variants.
+This feature is similar to [enum_dispatch](https://crates.io/crates/enum_dispatch), but takes a different approach where structs don't need to implement a trait.
 - `EnumSequence` provides a `enum_sequence` method where the first variant returns `0`, the second `1`, etc. This is useful is you want to implement a custom sorting, while the order of declaration of variant is still relevant as a secondary ordering criteria.

 ## Usage